Target Specific De Novo Design of Drug Candidate Molecules with Graph Transformer-based Generative Adversarial Networks: Methods

-In parallel to docking analysis, our filtered de novo molecules have also been subject to deep learning-based drug-target interaction prediction against the AKT1 protein using our previously developed system entitled DEEPScreen.
-DEEPScreen employs readily available 2-D image-based structural Kakule representations (300-by-300 pixels) of compounds as input and processes them via deep convolutional neural networks which classify them as active or inactive against the target of interest \cite{rifaioglu2020deepscreen} For this, we first trained an AKT1 target model using experimental bioactivity data of this protein in ChEMBLv30 as our training dataset, which was composed of 1338 active and 1666 inactive molecules (activity threshold was pChEMBL value: 7).
-We randomly split the compound dataset into train, validation and test folds (80\%, 10\% and 10\% of the data, respectively).
-We optimized hyper-parameters with respect to the scoring metrics on the validation fold and measured the overall performances of the model on the independent hold-out test fold.
-The test performance of the model was found to be precision: 0.91, recall: 0.92, F1-score: 0.92, MCC: 0.85, which was considered satisfactory.
-Afterwards, the 2-D structural images of the de novo molecules were generated using the same parameters and run on the trained AKT1 model in prediction mode.
-Details regarding the DEEPScreen system and its training can be obtained from \cite{rifaioglu2020deepscreen}.
+Both real and de novo molecules were subjected to deep learning-based drug-target interaction (DTI) prediction against the selected protein (AKT1).
+We employed our previously developed DTI prediction system, entitled DEEPScreen, for this purpose.
+Briefly, DEEPScreen employs 2-D image-based structural Kakule representations (300-by-300 pixels) of compounds (created by RDKit, Draw.MolToFile function) as input and processes them via deep convolutional neural networks to classify them as active or inactive against the target of interest \cite{Rifaioglu_Nalbat_Atalay_Martin_Cetin-Atalay_Doğan_2020}.
+We preferred DEEPScreen for this analysis since (i) it is straightforward to prepare input data and train/test a target-specific DTI prediction model, (ii) it only requires bioactivity data, (iii) it has high predictive performance \cite{Rifaioglu_Nalbat_Atalay_Martin_Cetin-Atalay_Doğan_2020}.
+DEEPScreen is completely separate/independent from DrugGEN in terms of the modelling approach, datasets, and output.
+Therefore, this DTI prediction-based validation is objective. \\

+For this, we first trained a DEEPScreen model for the AKT1 protein using experimental bioactivity data available in ChEMBL (v35).
+The training data comprised 1932 active and 2414 inactive small molecules (activity threshold was selected as pChEMBL value: 6, equivalent to 1 µM concentration in terms of IC50).
+We split the compound dataset into train, validation and test folds using the balanced scaffold split function from the chemprop library \cite{yang2019analyzing}.
+By ensuring a balanced label ratio across the folds the dataset is partitioned into training, validation, and test sets containing 3.090, 774, and 968 molecules, respectively.
+We augmented the dataset by adding transformed versions of each active and inactive molecule created by 10-degree rotations (the images were rotated around the centre of the image), making a total of 36 images for each input sample.
+This was done to render the model rotation invariant.
+Other types of image transformations, such as translation, were irrelevant to our case since the 2-D image generation function of RDKit standardises the molecular drawings.
+We evaluated the model with a confidence score threshold of 0.5 for the binary classification task (active/inactive), classifying molecules with scores $\geq$ 0.5 as active which corresponds to $\geq$ 18 augmented images.
+We optimised the hyper-parameters of the model with respect to the classification metrics on the validation fold and measured the finalised performance of the model on the independent hold-out test fold.
+Afterwards, the 2-D structural images of the real and de novo molecules were generated using the same parameters of RDKit Draw.MolToFile.
+The images were run on the trained AKT1 model in the prediction/inference mode.
+Details regarding the DEEPScreen system and its training can be obtained from https://github.com/HUBioDataLab/DEEPScreen2. \\